jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 website: "https://www.webstoemp.com"
 ---

 Jérôme Coupé is a looney front-end designer and teacher from Brussels, Belgium.
-When not coding, he might have been seen downtown, drinking a few craft beers with friends.
+When not designing or coding, he might have been seen downtown, drinking a few craft beers with friends.
 ```

 #### Collection API

-For Eleventy to group those files in an array that will allow you to manipulate that array in your templates, you just have to create a [collection](https://www.11ty.io/docs/collections/).
+For Eleventy to group those files in an array that will allow you to manipulate it in your templates, you just have to create a [collection](https://www.11ty.io/docs/collections/).
 Any content item can be part of one or more collections.

 To create a collection, you can assign the same `tag` to various content items.
-Personally, I would much rather use the collection API and our trusty `.eleventy.js` file
+Personally, I would much rather use the collection API and our trusty `.eleventy.js` file.

 This API offers you [different methods to declare your collections](https://www.11ty.io/docs/collections/#collection-api-methods) that each have their use.
 My favourite and most used one by far is `getFilteredByGlob(glob)` that allows you create a collection from all files matching a defined glob pattern.